Jalen Richard: 2016 season

-Richard signed with the Oakland Raiders as an undrafted free agent in 2016.
+After going undrafted in the 2016 NFL draft, Richard signed with the Oakland Raiders as an undrafted free agent.
 He decided to wear the #30 jersey in honor of a god-brother who was unable to continue playing football due to illness.

-On September 11, 2016, Richard made his NFL debut against the New Orleans Saints rushing for 84 yards on three carries and catching two passes for 11 yards.
-Richard ran for a 75-yard score on his first career carry.
-Richard became just the fourth player to have a touchdown run of 75 yards or more in his NFL debut (Oran Pape in 1930, Alan Ameche in 1955, and Ottis Anderson in 1979).
-On October 9, 2016, he caught six passes for a season-high 66 receiving yards against the San Diego Chargers.
-On October 30, Richard ran for 34 yards on five carries against the Tampa Bay Buccaneers.
-On November 6, 2016, Richard ran for 62 yards on eight carries against the Denver Broncos.
-Richard finished his rookie season with 491 rushing yards, one rushing touchdown, 194 receiving yards, and two receiving touchdowns.
+Richard made his NFL debut during the narrow season-opening 35–34 comeback road victory over the New Orleans Saints, recording three carries for 84 yards and a 75-yard touchdown to go along with two receptions for 11 yards.
+The 75-yard score came on his first career carry, and Richard became just the fourth player to have a touchdown run of 75 yards or more in his NFL debut (Oran Pape in 1930, Alan Ameche in 1955, and Ottis Anderson in 1979).
+Three weeks later against the Baltimore Ravens, Richard had two carries for 15 yards and a five-yard reception to go along with six returns for 138 yards in the narrow 28–27 road victory.

+During a Week 5 34–31 victory over the San Diego Chargers, Richard had eight carries for 31 yards and caught six passes for a season-high 66 yards.
+In the next game against the Kansas City Chiefs, he recorded four carries for seven yards and two receptions for five yards to go along with four returns for 108 yards during the 26–10 loss.
+Two weeks later against the Tampa Bay Buccaneers, he had five carries for 34 yards and five returns for 58 yards in the 30–24 overtime road victory.